SoftUni-Internal/interactive-content/EN/06-Forms/03-Template-Driven-Forms.md

 # Access the Local Reference

-In Angular we can easily fetch a value of any input through local references.
+In Angular, we can easily fetch a value of any input through local references.

 Use `@ViewChild` to access the local reference.